Free Shipping on orders over $20

 Come to Carnarvon on an empty stomach and be prepared to leave well-nourished, was my thought as I ventured into the outdoor supermarket of the north along the Coral Coast Highway.

-I had my first actual taste of Carnarvon heading to the seasonal Gascoyne Growers' Market on the grounds of the town visitor centre, a short stroll from the palm tree-lined foreshore.
-It is the place go Saturday morning, with a hive of activity including buskers creating a lively ambience for community catchups over shopping.
+I had my first actual taste of Carnarvon heading to the seasonal Gascoyne Growers’ Market on the grounds of the town visitor centre, a short stroll from the palm tree-lined foreshore.
+It is the place to be on Saturday mornings, with a hive of activity including buskers creating a lively ambience for community catchups over shopping, not to mention the endless fresh produce.

-The markets are stocked with handmade knick-knacks — candles, jewellery, artworks, pictures — mixed with the food for the soul, such as homemade preserves.
-My fondness for condiments was rife as I weighed down my shopping bag with jars of mango chilli sauce and Kusandi tomato relish.
+The markets are stocked with handmade knick-knacks — candles, jewellery, artworks, pictures — mixed with food for the soul, such as homemade preserves.
+My fondness for condiments was rife as I weighed down my shopping bag with jars of mango chilli sauce and Kasundi tomato relish.

 The notion of being a glutton for punishment goes into the abyss here, as these markets are filled with fresh fruits and vegetables, coffee and nutritious artisan eats.
 It was hard not to go past the Homestead Hampers’ top-selling Moroccan goat pie, fused with spices and dried fruit — an unusual pie flavour combination that works a treat.